VandanStalin/Vettis2cents/README.md

     | fediscuss.min.js   |  ~3.8KB |  ~4.3KB | Discuss over Mastodon & Bluesky, load if required |

     _**Table 1.** All hugo-brewm's web assets that may be fetched once and reusable for thousands of pages until the cache is purged or expired._

+> [!IMPORTANT]
+> There is no guarantee regarding accessibility.
+> Meanwhile this theme is capable of achieving WAVE's AIM Score of >9, the outcome ultimately depends on content authoring.
+> Always use alt text, pay attention to content structure, and use accent colors with sufficient contrast.

 ## Acknowledgement